Samuel-0228/OWASP-Top-10-2025/README.md

    if data == 'debug':
        return jsonify(debug_info())
    ```
-   This justified why sending `"data": "debug"` in the JSON body would trigger the application to expose sensitive internal debug information.
+   The `"data": "debug"` in the JSON body would trigger the application to expose sensitive internal debug information.

    ![Source Code Provided in Task](Screenshots/AS03/Provided_task_file.png)